milindkusahu/react-ui-box-design/README.md

-# React Geometric Box
+# React UI Box Design

-A React component that renders a geometric pattern of red and black squares within a gray-bordered container, matching the specified design.
+A React component that renders a Box pattern of red and black squares within a gray-bordered container, matching the specified design.

 ## Preview

-The component displays a geometric pattern with:
+The component displays a UI Box Design with:

 * A gray container with a border
 * Red squares in the top-left, bottom-left, and center positions